HOLMS-lib/HOLMS/README.md

 ### The Theorems

-Completeness of K in `k_completness.ml`.
+Completeness of K in `k_completeness.ml`.
-This proof uses the `K_TRUTH_LEMMA` that specifies the `GEN_TRUTH_LEMMA`, therefore the first part of the proof of the completness theorem for K is completely parametrized.
+This proof uses the `K_TRUTH_LEMMA` that specifies the `GEN_TRUTH_LEMMA`, therefore the first part of the proof of the completeness theorem for K is completely parametrized.
 ```
 K_COMPLETENESS_THM
 |- !p.
 K_FRAME:(form list->bool)#(form list->form list->bool)->bool |= p
        ==> [{} . {} |~ p]
 ```

-Completeness of GL in `gl_completness.ml`
+Completeness of GL in `gl_completeness.ml`
-This proof uses the `GL_TRUTH_LEMMA` that specifies the `GEN_TRUTH_LEMMA`, therefore the first part of the proof of the completness theorem for GL is completely parametrized.
+This proof uses the `GL_TRUTH_LEMMA` that specifies the `GEN_TRUTH_LEMMA`, therefore the first part of the proof of the completeness theorem for GL is completely parametrized.
 ```
 GL_COMPLETENESS_THM
 |- !p.
 ITF:(form list->bool)#(form list->form list->bool)->bool |= p